strikeout/mylar/README.md

 cd EncChat
 /path/to/mylar/meteor

-Open a browser and visit localhost:3000.
+Open a browser and visit localhost:3000 or from a different machine than the server, visit http://<machine-ip>:3000.
 Have fun with the application!

 The app is secured against passive adversaries (adversaries who read all data at the server, but do not actively change information).